 Q. Do you sell paint and primer combined?

 A. The short answer is yes.
-We do have a few paints that have this on their label.
+Several of our paints have this on their label.
 However, nearly all premium paints can lay claim to this feature when painting over an existing paint or doing some basic painting.
 If you read the label on these paints, it does recommend using a primer when drastically changing colors or using on difficult substrates.
 Primer is a better “glue” for bonding, better at color and stain blocking, and is also less costly than paint.
 Most times using a primer is still the best option, if only for cost effectiveness.

 Q. How do I know if it is too cold to paint, stain, or caulk outside?